givemehtml5/givemehtml5.github.io/_posts/2015-9-11-Day-0-A-long-journey.md

 ---
 layout: post
-title: The first day !
+title: Day 0 : The first day !
 ---

 ## This is the first day of a long journey: learning JavaScript by developing an html5 game.